 How Do I Know If I’m Feeding My Betta Fish Enough

-Betta fish can be picky eaters, but the general rule is to feed your betta fish enough that they will eat it within a few minutes, and you can feed them 2 or 3 times a day, which will avoid any food waste from building up and polluting the tank.
+Betta fish can be picky eaters, but the general rule is to feed your betta fish enough that they will eat it within a few minutes, and you can feed them 2 or 3 times a day, which will stop food waste from building up and polluting the tank.

 How often to feed betta fish will depend on their activity level, size, and tank temperature among other things but twice a day is the norm.